epam/edp-sonar-operator/docs/api.md

         <td><b>processedSettings</b></td>
         <td>string</td>
         <td>
-          ProcessedSettings shows which settings were processed.<br/>
+          ProcessedSettings shows which settings were processed.
+It is used to compare the current settings with the settings that were processed to unset the settings that are not in the current settings.<br/>
         </td>
         <td>false</td>
       </tr><tr>